wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/business-process-optimization-process-advisor/includes/2-get-familiar.md

 Here you can create a new process or add recordings to an existing process.
 You will also see a link to download Power Automate Desktop and short instructional videos to walk you through various tasks in Process Advisor.
 Remember that recordings are conducted through Power Automate Desktop and this program will need to be downloaded.

-Clicking on **Processes** will show the details of any existing processes, which you own or co-own.
+Selecting **Processes** will show the details of any existing processes, which you own or co-own.
 If you don't yet have any processes, you can begin a new one.

 Selecting a process will allow you to see the details involved including the various recordings and who created them at what time and their status.